Your textbooks come with these awesome tools!

 Can I try Lix for free?

 This is an easy one.
 Of course you can!
-We offer a 14-day free trial for new users with no strings attached—this means no credit card needed and you can cancel at anytime.
+We offer a 14-day free trial for new users at the beginning of each semester with no strings attached—this means no credit card needed and you can cancel at anytime.
 Studying with Lix means accessing all your textbooks and study tools in one app.
-See for yourself.
-Sign up early for our August 15th launch.

 My package has a printed book.
 How do I get it?